cypress-io/cypress-documentation/content/guides/getting-started/events-vue.md

 you interact with the component, does that component emit the correct events, at the correct time, with the correct arguments?

-# Testing emitted events
+# Testing Emitted Events

-In our current Stepper component, we bind native DOM click listeners with callbacks to buttons that increment and decrement the Stepper's internal `counter`.
+In the Stepper component, we bind native DOM click listeners with callbacks to buttons that increment and decrement the Stepper's internal `counter`.

 Because all of the state is managed internally, it is opaque to the developer or parent component consuming the Stepper.